Scott216/Tardis_Alarm_Clock/Tardis_Alarm_Clock/ReadMe.txt

 Functionality:
 Time is displayed on LCD, there is no AM/PM indication.
 OLED 128x32 screen on the bottom for menu.
-Here you can set time/alarm and sounds with pushbuttons.
+Here you can set time/alarm and sounds.
+To activate OLED menu, press any pushbutton on bottom

-Pressing encoder pushbutton will display the alarm time in military time if the alarm is enabled.
+Pressing encoder pushbutton on top will display the alarm time in military time if the alarm is enabled.
 If it's disabled it will display "OFF"

-When alarm comes on, Tardis sound play from speaker and RGB LED in encoder will flash.
+When alarm comes on,sound plays from speaker and RGB LED in encoder will flash.
-To turn alarm off, you can shake Tardis (accelerometer will detect), you can press  encoder knob.
+To turn alarm off you can press or knob on top.
+I'd like also like to disable alarm by shaking, but speaker is interfering with accelerometer.

 To Do:
 Snooze function - maybe
- Try using pin change interrupt library: http://code.google.com/p/arduino-pinchangeint/ to work with encoder on Pro Mini
+Filter speaker noise from accelerometer or replace with tilt switch

-PCB changes
+PCB changes:
-OLED - use header with bigger holes
+Add mounting holes for 7-segment LED
-Move edge connector on bottom
+See if there are some kind of posts you can make
-Move sound card so it's below LED
+Make I2C pull-up to 5 volts and put level shifters in for accelerometer - if you decide to keep accelerometer Add a 2nd RGB LED to PCB

 ================